 Skip to content

-Home / Blog / How Azure Stack & Public Cloud Integration Streamlines The Cloud
+Home / Blog / How Azure Local and Public Cloud Integration Streamline the Cloud

 October 2, 2024 | Matt Pacheco

-How Azure Stack & Public Cloud Integration Streamlines The Cloud
+How Azure Local and Public Cloud Integration Streamline the Cloud

-Integrating Azure Stack with the public cloud can allow organizations to balance the best of both worlds – the flexibility and scalability of public cloud with on-premises resources and security controls enabled by Azure Stack.
-This is also a great way to leverage existing investments for businesses looking to optimize their IT infrastructure while still retaining an on-premises environment.
-We’ll discuss which Azure Stack solution is best for public cloud integration, the benefits of conducting this integration, and how to architect Azure Stack solutions to integrate most effectively with public cloud.
+Azure Local public cloud integrations can also help businesses optimize their IT infrastructure without eliminating their on-premises environment.
+We’ll discuss the best Azure solution for public cloud integration, the benefits of conducting this integration, and how to architect Azure Local to integrate most effectively with public cloud.

-Which Azure Stack Solution is Best for Public Cloud?
+Which Azure Solution is Best for Public Cloud?

-Key Benefits of Integrating Azure Stack with Public Cloud
+Key Benefits of Integrating Azure Local with Public Cloud

-Regardless of what you choose, integrating Azure Stack with the public cloud comes with several benefits, including greater workload mobility, consistent management options, improved scalability, better cost-efficiency, and optimized resource utilization.
+Integrating Azure Local with the public cloud comes with several benefits, including greater workload mobility, consistent management options, improved scalability, better cost-efficiency, and optimized resource utilization.

 Seamless Workload Mobility

-Integrated workloads can move between Azure Stack and the public cloud with ease.
+Integrated workloads can move between Azure Local and the public cloud with ease.
 This configuration allows businesses to strategically place workloads based on cost, security, and compliance concerns.

 Improved Flexibility and Scalability

 One of the greatest benefits of hybrid cloud is that businesses can break past previous physical limitations they may have experienced in on-premises environments.
 Infrastructure can be scaled up or down based on resource needs.
-Organizations also gain the flexibility to incorporate more innovative services and technologies enabled by Azure Stack.
+Organizations also gain the flexibility to incorporate more innovative services and technologies enabled by Azure Local public cloud integrations.

 Enhanced Cost-Efficiency